alexrudy/jaws/README.md

 for a few reasons:

 1. I wanted to try to build a JWT crate which is strongly typed and models as much of the JWT ecosystm in the rust type system as possible.
 This means that sometimes types proliferate (see the [`jose`] module), but it also means that illegal states are difficult, if not hopefully impossible, to represent in this crate.
 2. I wanted to ensure I had strongly typed support for registered headers and registered claims, and to do so in a fashion which correctly handles interdependent fields, especially the `alg` header value, which depends on the encryption key used.
-Most other JWT crates provide an error at runtime for setting the `alg` header to an incompatible value, but this crate will not compile if you try to do so.
+Most other JWT crates provide an error at runtime for setting the `alg` header to an incompatible value, but this crate simply does not make that possible.
+Additional header values (e.g. `x5t`, `jwk`) can be derived from the signing key, so that they are always correct for the key in use.
 3. I wanted broad support for the [RustCrypto][] ecosystem, and where possible, I've tried to implement JWTs on top of native [RustCrypto][] traits.
 For example, the `RS256` signing algorithm is represented by the [`rsa::pkcs1v15::SigningKey<sha2::SHA256>`][rsa::pkcs1v15::SigningKey] type, with no additional wrappers.
 4. I also wanted to provide a strong high level interface which makes examples easy to use and easy to follow.
 I hope that despite the copious comments in my example above, it is clear that JAWS APIs are pretty easy to use.